 The most basic form of glutenin, glutenin monomers, bind together and elongate to form chains known as polymers.
 The polymerization of glutenin increases dough viscosity, and an increase in large glutenin polymers is directly related to dough strength and rise.

-After a dough is mixed, resting it leads to an increase of large gluten polymers, but overmixing and overfermentation can weaken dough through the partial depolymerization of glutenin, which also decreases dough viscosity and increases stickiness.
+After a dough is mixed, resting it leads to an increase of large glutenin polymers, but overmixing and overfermentation can weaken dough through the partial depolymerization of glutenin, which also decreases dough viscosity and increases stickiness.
 Additionally, overmixing can decrease dough extensibility.
 Gluten is sometimes said to be “degraded,” and that can serve as a shorthand for the weakening of dough and decrease in viscosity.

 Sodium chloride (pure kosher salt or sea salt) increases dough stability and thereby dough strength.
-Salt increases mixing time by slowing the rate at which flour dehydrates, and when salt is added to an overmixed dough, the salt can actually reverse the effects of overmixing and recover dough stability and strength.
+Salt increases mixing time by slowing the rate at which flour hydrates, and when salt is added to an overmixed dough, the salt can actually reverse the effects of overmixing and recover dough stability and strength.
 Salt decreases dough stickiness similarly to how kneading can decrease dough stickiness, and salt increases browning as it enables Maillard reactions to occur for longer.

 It would take more salt than you’d normally see in a yeasted dough to have a substantive negative impact on your yeast.
-If you want to withhold salt from your dough from the initial mix, the main impact will be a mixing time speed-up, which can be a boon in a commercial setting.
-Note that mixing without salt can lead to the mix occurring as much as twice as quickly.
+If you want to withhold salt from your dough for the initial mix, the main impact will be a mixing time speed-up, which can be a boon in a commercial setting.
+Mixing without salt can lead to the mix occurring as much as twice as quickly.

 Like salt, sugar also draws moisture away from yeast, but similarly, the concentration of sugar in pizza dough shouldn’t be high enough to be detrimental to the yeast.
 Sugar in the context of pizza dough is used to aid browning, but there shouldn’t be enough sugar in a pizza dough to make the dough sweet.